rubenkaiser/serverless-offline-eventBridge/README.md

 ## Publishing and subscribing

 Checkout the documentation for AWS eventbridge in serverless framework and the AWS SDK for publishing and subscribing to events.

-Note that in this plugin scheduling does not work.
-Only regular subscribers to a custom eventBus is provided.
+Scheduled events are also partially supported in the 1.3.1 beta version (only cron, rate events are coming soon).
+The cron job must be provided fully as shown in the example below.
+When a cron fires the event object that is sent along is an empty object.

-A simple example configuration in serverless with a Lambda function that publishes an event and a Lambda that subscribes to the event. (example coming soon)
+A simple example configuration in serverless with a Lambda function that publishes an event and a Lambda that subscribes to the event.

 ```YAML
 functions: